Quick Verdict: Frontier Fiber vs Google Fiber

 Coverage Comparison

 Google Fiber's expansion has accelerated but remains concentrated in select metro areas primarily in the South, Southwest, and mountain West regions.
 Frontier Fiber covers portions of Texas, California, Florida, Connecticut, New York, Ohio, Indiana, Wisconsin, and other states.
-The providers rarely overlap geographically, making this comparison most relevant for consumers researching their options in the limited markets where both are available, or for those choosing between them and a cable alternative in a Google Fiber or Frontier market.
+The providers rarely overlap geographically, making this comparison most relevant for consumers researching their options in the limited markets where both are available, or for those choosing between them.
+A cable alternative in a Google Fiber or Frontier market.

 Check Frontier Fiber AvailabilityThe Bottom Line